-The Federal Direct Loan amounts are determined by your dependency status, grade level and academic level as shown in the table below:
+The Federal Direct Loan amounts are determined by your dependency status, grade level and academic level as shown in the tables below:

-The Federal Work study program is a financial aid program as it is mostly funded by the federal government.
+The Federal Work Study program is a financial aid program as it is mostly funded by the federal government.
 Work study jobs do not exceed 20 hours of work a week and the pay is minimum wage.
-Contact our Career Services Department and the Tiberius Network for information about a campus job.
+Contact our Career Services Department for information about a campus job.